 CHANEL: Cleaners outsourced to Bayleaf have won their Living Wage demand, but demand the reinstatement of unfairly suspended colleague

 They are promised the London Living Wage from September after last-minute concessions on the eve of a major protest in swanky New Bond Street, where Chanel’s neighbours include Dior, Hermes and Vuitton.
-However, they have been successfully balloted to strike if there is any delay in their pay raise or the reinstatement of their colleague Carmen, who was victimised for her leading role in organising the cleaners.
+However, they have been successfully balloted to strike if there is any delay in their pay raise or the reinstatement of their colleague Carmen.

 UNIVERSITY OF GREENWICH: Almost all the cafeteria workers outsourced to BaxterStorey are united in their fight for the Living Wage

 On the back of the threat of strike action by our amazing members (first-time unionists) who work as caterers at Greenwich University through the contractor BaxterStorey, our members have been offered a 50p pay rise — backdated to September 2018 — and they've offered to meet with us twice a year "to stay connected".
-We're now going to drag them to the CAC to get formal recognition.
 They have also agreed to implement the London Living Wage by August 2020, but we want it in 2019!

 We'll also be putting in massive claims for unpaid overtime and fight to end the chronic under-staffing that plagues all outsourcing companies.
 Some of the team have had to work up to 80 hours a week to finish the work expected of them.
-This led to one of the chefs collapsing the other day after work from complete exhaustion, and being admitted to hospital.
+This led to one of the chefs collapsing and being admitted to hospital.

 LONDON SCHOOL OF ECONOMICS: After UVW successfully brought hundreds of cleaners in-house in 2017, over 110 are still campaigning